Basic Principles and Optimization of SPE Cartridge

-The solid phase extraction (SPE) is a sample preparation technique to isolate a species in a sample or to clean-up a sample before analysis.
-As the sample passing through the SPE cartridge, the solid adsorbent contained most commonly in a cartridge device can adsorb select species from solution.
+Solid phase extraction (SPE) is a sample preparation technique to isolate a species in a sample or to clean up a sample before analysis.
+As the sample passing through the SPE cartridge, the solid adsorbent contained most commonly in a cartridge device can adsorb select species from the solution.

 The pH value must be less than two units of its pKa value for the weak alkaline compound to ensure the complete ionization of the target, while for the weak acidic compound, the pH value must be greater than its pKa value two units to ensure its complete ionization.
 For the weak anion/cation exchange column, it is necessary to ensure the complete ionization of the adsorbent to ensure the complete absorption of the target, and the pH value of the second solution must meet certain conditions to ensure its complete ionization.

 What’s more, pH values play an important role in extraction efficiency.
-The pKa of ion-exchange stationary phase, analyte, and interfering substance are varied greatly.
+The pKa of ion-exchange stationary phase, analyte, and interfering substance is varied greatly.

 By adjusting the size of the pH, the stationary phase can be charged, and the analyte is charged oppositely so that the interfering substance is not charged; or in turn, the stationary phase is charged, the interfering substance is charged oppositely, and the analyte is not charged.
-Furthermore, the operation cannot be ignored, it controls proper flow rate, do not let the column dry when activated.
+Furthermore, the operation cannot be ignored, it controls the proper flow rate and does not let the column dry when activated.

-For the different retention mechanism of filler, the operation is slightly different, and the specific steps are as follows:
+For the different retention mechanisms of filler, the operation is slightly different, and the specific steps are as follows:

 1. Packing retention target compound: solid-phase extraction operation generally has four steps:

-B. Go ahead.
-Dissolve the sample with a certain solvent, transfer into the column, and keep the component on the column.
+- B. Go ahead.
+Dissolve the sample with a certain solvent, transfer it into the column, and keep the component in the column.

-D. Elution.
-It is better to elute the tested substance with a small volume of solvent and collected.
+- D. Elution.
+It is better to elute the tested substance with a small volume of solvent and collected it.